Orchestral Manoeuvres in the Dark: 2006–2012: Reformation and comeback releases

-2013–present: Continued acknowledgement
+2013–2019: Return to prominence

-In 2013, OMD performed at the Coachella Valley Music and Arts Festival in Indio, California, on 14 and 21 April.
+In 2013, OMD performed at Coachella, a festival in Indio, California, on 14 and 21 April.
 "Metroland", the first single from the forthcoming studio album English Electric, was released on 25 March 2013.
 The album was released in the UK on 8 April, and entered the UK album chart at No. 12 and the German chart at No. 10.
 Reviews for both the album and their concerts were generally positive.
 "The Future Will Be Silent", a 500-copy limited edition 10-inch picture disc EP from English Electric, was made available for Record Store Day 2013, and included a then-exclusive non-album track titled "Time Burns".
 For Record Store Day 2015, a 1000-copy limited edition 10-inch EP of "Julia's Song (Dub Version)" from Junk Culture was made available, which includes an exclusive non-album track titled "10 to 1".

 OMD performed a one-off concert at the Royal Albert Hall, London on 9 May 2016 to a sell-out crowd, playing both Architecture & Morality and Dazzle Ships in their entirety, along with other songs from before 1983.
 The only song post-1983 played was "History of Modern Part 1".
 The concert was recorded and made available on double CD right after the show, with a triple LP vinyl recording of the concert also being made available.
 The band collaborated with Gary Barlow, Taron Egerton and Hugh Jackman on the OMD song "Thrill Me", co-written by Barlow and McCluskey for the soundtrack of the 2015 film Eddie the Eagle.
-Work began in October 2015 on what was to be their thirteenth studio album The Punishment of Luxury, which was released on 1 September 2017.
+Work began in October 2015 on what was to be their thirteenth studio album The Punishment of Luxury, which was released on 1 September 2017 and charted at no. 4 in the UK.
 OMD toured Europe and North America in support of the album, with Stuart Kershaw replacing Holmes as the band's drummer, due to the latter's health issues.